This site presents a reference view of an IDDAS-compatible implementation.

 The Brand:

-A Brand operates within the IDDAS protocol and does not control allocation, lineage, settlement rules, or payment rails.
+A Brand operates within the IDDAS protocol and does not control allocation, lineage, or settlement rules or mechanisms.

 A candle is a specific activation object representing a human-facing ritual of engagement.